 These categories provide funds for diverse arts projects in rural counties.

 An organization may submit only one Rural Arts Project Support application for any given fiscal year.
 Applicants may not apply for funds under the urban Arts Project Support grant.
-If eligible, an organization may also submit applications in the Arts Access and Arts Education categories.
-Organizations eligible to apply in more than one grant category in a single fiscal year must submit applications for unrelated, separate and distinct projects projects.
+If eligible, an organization may also submit applications in the Arts Access, Arts Education, and Creative Placemaking categories.
+Organizations eligible to apply in more than one grant category in a single fiscal year must submit applications for unrelated, separate and distinct projects.
 Organizations may not apply in different categories to support different activities of the same project or event.

-FY24 Rural Arts Project Support Grants will not require a match during the FY24 RAPS Grant cycle.
+FY25 Rural Arts Project Support Grants will not require a match during the FY25 RAPS Grant cycle.
 Note that the match requirement may change in future grant periods.

-Grant funds requested may be listed in up to two expense categories on the budget page under the Commission Funds Requested column.
 The budget section requires that you include your entire projected budget rather than just an exact grant request.
 Applicants may list all other projected budget expenses under the Applicant Cash Participation column.
 These expenses may be listed in multiple expense categories.
-Showing a match under the Applicant Cash Participation column is not required for FY24 RAPS Grant applications but is encouraged if the applicant intends to spend other funds on the proposed project.
+Showing a match under the Applicant Cash Participation column is not required for FY25 RAPS Grant applications but is encouraged if the applicant intends to spend other funds on the proposed project.
 Please itemize all income sources that support the proposed project under the appropriate categories.
 Note: these figures can be projected figures assuming the project is approved.
 See Budget Line Item Definitions for guidance on how to fill out the application budget.

 Affirmative Duty to Report Major Organizational Change